01 · Education & Civic

 A community evening · a dome event

 Bring the piece to your community center, library, or local planetarium.
-We help match the venue, provide the file, and help facilitate a community dialogue around what the piece holds.
+We help match the venue, provide the file, and share a facilitation guide so the cohort can lead the conversation themselves.

 Education & Civic · let's talk